oak-hu/site/index.md

 My main interests are in the subfields of philosophy where you find λ-terms: the formal semantics of natural language, and the application of higher-order logic to metaphysics.

-This site is under construction!
+This site is under construction!!